 Here is another way to wear this cowl:

-I hope you enjoyed this easy crochet cowl pattern!
+I hope you enjoyed this easy super bulky cowl crochet pattern!